Meet the Year 2 Team!

 2J - Thursday 30th November, Thursday 8th March

-2Y - Thursday 7th December, Thursday 1st March
+2Y - Thursday 7th December, DATE CHANGE now Thursday 10th May

 Class assemblies start at 3pm and last until just before home time.
 Parents, carers and family members are all welcome to come and watch.
 Younger siblings are welcome to come too but we ask that you take them out if they become noisy so that the children can be heard.
 We look forward to seeing you there!

-We invite you to come in and read to / with your child every Thursday morning between 8:50 and 9:10.
+DAY CHANGE - We invite you to come in and read to / with your child every Monday morning between 8:50 and 9:10.